coder7475/devops/Security.md

 - 90% of webapp is vulnerable to hacking & 68% are vulnerable to breach of sensitive data in 2020

+- As of 2023, the average cost of a data breach in the United States amounted to 9.48 million U.S. dollars, up from 9.44 million U.S. dollars in the previous year.

+- The global average cost per data breach was 4.45 million U.S. dollars in 2023.

 ### Terminologies

 **Vulnerability**: Security vulnerability is the code flow or a system misconfiguration that hacker can use to gain unauthorized access to a system or network.